Louis Rossmann offers to pay legal fees for a threatened OrcaSlicer developer

 Notable Comments

-• @sottol: Flags that Bambu has also attempted to patent widely used 3D printing techniques in China, citing an MDPI paper as evidence.
+• @sottol: Points to Bambu attempting to patent widely used 3D printing techniques in China, linking a journal reference as evidence.

 Original | Discuss on HN